Aurumaker72/MupenToolkit/README.md

   - WPF hack reduces TASStudio layout time complexity from O(n^r), with r being the rows to O(1)

 ## Known Issues
-- UI doesn't update with new language data until a restart.
-Achieving this would require a partial localization rewrite.
 - Loading extremely long movies is slow.
 Possible naive solution is buffering/segmenting input and virtualization